 Instructions

-- Heat a dutch oven or medium-sized soup pot until warm.
+- Heat a Dutch oven or a large pot until warm on medium heat.
 Add oil and the Massaman curry paste.
-Stir the oil and the curry paste together to break up the clumps for 1 minute or less.
+Stir the oil, and the curry paste together to break up the clumps for 1 minute or less.

-- Add the coconut cream and cook until the cream starts to separate 2-3 minutes.
+- Add the coconut cream and cook until the cream separates (when the cream looks oil).
+It takes about 2-3 minutes.
 Stir a couple of times, but keep a close watch on the paste to not let it burn.
 Once you see the bubbles forming, it's ready for the next step.
+You should have nice creamy light orange/yellow massaman curry sauce.

 - Add beef and turn the heat down slightly.
-Cook for 1-2 minutes or until beef is barely cooked through.
+Cook for 5 minutes.

-- Add the peanuts, sugar, fish sauce, and water.
+- Add the peanuts, the toasted spices, sugar, fish sauce, and water.
 Stir well.
 Also, check to see if the potatoes are tender with a fork.
-Cook for 2 more minutes.
+Cook for 5 more minutes.

 - Add tamarind sauce, stir well together, and give it a taste to adjust as desired using fish sauce, sugar, and tamarind sauce.
-Add a small amount t first, stir and sample until your taste buds are happy.
-Enjoy!
+Add a small amount, stir, and sample until your taste buds are happy.
+Serve with your favorite white rice like jasmine or basmati!
+Enjoy this delicious Southern Thai curry!

 Notes